strategicdata/pmhc-mds-spec/doc/data-specification/upload-specification.rst

 corresponding client in the client file/worksheet.

 It also means that for every episode included in an upload file, you must include ALL service contacts and measures for that episode.
-Any service contacts and measures that are not included will be removed from the PMHC MDS.